-The beautiful Egyptian Plover in Gambia by Steve Garvie.
+The beautiful and unique Egyptian Plover; a superb image taken in The Gambia by Steve Garvie.

-Abyssinian Roller photographed in Gambia by Nick Cobb.
+Abyssinian Roller by a regular visitor to The Gambia, Nick Cobb.

 A chance of Hippopotamus, Guinea Baboon, Green Vervet, Patas and Western Red Colobus Monkeys, Senegal Bushbaby, Warthog, Cape Clawless Otter, Maxwell's Duiker, Western Bushbuck and Straw-coloured Fruit Bat.